Gina-Frankel/CV/README.md

 [Interests ](#interests)

 </div>
-I am a Junior Full Stack Developer.
-I love using agile processes to create beautiful user-friendly applications that solve real problems.
+I became a software developer as a I believe that technology provides a digital canvas to actualise innovative ideas and solutions to problems.
 <br></br>

-Prior to software development, I worked as a teacher.
-Teaching provided inspiration to design educational products and software applications.
+Prior to software development, I worked as a teacher in Australia, Colombia and England.
+While teaching I was inspired to design educational products and software applications to solve some of the current problems in education.
 I started to self-teach myself software development in order to actualise some of my designs.
 I soon realised I loved the intellectual challenge of software development, and wanted to work in this full time.

 In order to learn best development practices I completed a course at [Makers Academy](https://makers.tech/).
-In this course I learnt how to build full-stack applications using Test and Behaviour Driven Development, pair programming, and agile processes.
-I am now working to extend my leanring and helping [Denmark Street Studios](https://www.denmarkstreetstudios.com/) improve thier workflow through technical solutions.
+In this course I learnt how to build full-stack applications using TDD, pair programming, and agile processes.
+I am currently upskilling by by building websites with React, Typescript and GraphQL.
+I have also been working with [Denmark Street Studios](https://www.denmarkstreetstudios.com/) to build an automation app that has greatly reduced their time spent on accounting processes.

-I am looking forward to being able to contribute my skills and love of coding to a new role.
-I am seeking a role which will provide challenge and learning opportunities.
+I am looking forward to being able to use my skills to build products that can make a difference to people's lifes.

 # Projects